timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

 ### Querying the continuous aggregate

-1. Connect to the Timescale Cloud database that contains the Twelve Data cryptocurrency dataset.
+1. Connect to the Timescale database that contains the Twelve Data cryptocurrency dataset.

-1. At the psql prompt, use this query to select all Bitcoin OHLCV data for the past 14 days, by time bucket:
+2. At the psql prompt, use this query to select all Bitcoin OHLCV data for the past 14 days, by time bucket:

     ```sql